 |Fenix 5 Plus||12 days||18 hours||8 hours||42 hours|

 But I’m not convinced you can rely on those.
-My 935 now sometimes will not last over 10 hours only paired to Di2, power meter and chest strap with 1 second recording over GPS.
+My 935 now sometimes will not last over 10 hours only paired to Di2, power meter and chest strap with 1-second recording over GPS.
 It should be lasting ‘up to 24 hours’…well.
 It IS lasting up to 24 hours as 10 is less than 24.
 Grrrr.
-The point here being that you need a bit of battery leeway from the official stats to support whatever sensors you are using and taking into account any deterioration of the battery life over time.
+The point here is that you need a bit of battery leeway from the official stats to support whatever sensors you are using and taking into account any deterioration of the battery life over time.
 If the 5S Plus is starting out at 11 hours then I suppose 5 or 6 hours could be a worst-case end-game in a few years time.
 6 hours is eating into HIM territory for most people.
-In that worst-case scenario you would have the option of enabling UltraTrac selectively on your triathlon sports to extend the battery life of a single charge.
+In that worst-case scenario, you would have the option of enabling UltraTrac selectively on your triathlon sports to extend the battery life of a single charge.

 Forerunner 935 Wins for any intended race distance exceeding Olympic or perhaps if you intend doing a few hilly 100miler rides too.

-Well the Fenix 5S Plus clearly wins here as it has all the fancy new high-end Garmin features that the 935 totally lacks.
+Well, the Fenix 5S Plus clearly wins here as it has all the fancy new high-end Garmin features that the 935 totally lacks.

 - Fenix 5S Plus – has all the loveliness of onboard mapping and navigation.